z-aqib/machine-learning-algorithms/challenger1/README.md

 analysis:
 - decision tree: performs amazing! did not have enough submissions to find the best breakpoint of bagging, but it performs very well, especially at 50 estimators
+- naivebayes: not so good, did some negligible deterioration

 # Extremely Randomized Tree